statycc/loop-fission/utilities/rose-check/readme.md

 We use [ROSE compiler](http://rosecompiler.org/) to automatically transform and parallelize benchmarks, for comparison.
 Performing any of these steps requires building the compiler [from source](https://github.com/rose-compiler/rose).
-Build instructions are in the [wiki](https://github.com/rose-compiler/rose/wiki).
+Build instructions are in the [Rose wiki](https://github.com/rose-compiler/rose/wiki).

-After that we apply the [LoopProcessor](https://github.com/rose-compiler/rose/blob/dab37577feb8eb129c8fc15f6972222c03171c9f/tutorial/LoopProcessor.C) tool to transform loops, and [AutoPar](https://github.com/rose-compiler/rose/blob/dab37577feb8eb129c8fc15f6972222c03171c9f/projects/autoParallelization/autoPar.C) to parallelize them.
+After that we apply the [LoopProcessor](https://github.com/rose-compiler/rose/blob/dab37577feb8eb129c8fc15f6972222c03171c9f/tutorial/LoopProcessor.C) tool to transform loops and [AutoPar](https://github.com/rose-compiler/rose/blob/dab37577feb8eb129c8fc15f6972222c03171c9f/projects/autoParallelization/autoPar.C) to parallelize them.

 Note that loop and parallelization transformations are applied to the entire file[^1].
 To reverse the transformations applied to the templating code around benchmark kernel (the specific region of interest), as the last step we extract the transformed kernel and substitute it back in the original benchmark template.

-`rose.sh` script, in repository root, performs these steps (transformation, parallelization and template restore).
+[`rose.sh`](../../rose.sh) (or you can call `make rose`) performs these steps---transformation, parallelization and template restore--- automatically, with best effort.
+If it reports errors, you will need to check the output manually.

 The rest of this guide details the ROSE compiler operations.
 It includes examples to help verify the expected behavior in each step.